supersai007/Hierarchical-Semantic-Slam/panst3r/README.md

 This model requires NVIDIA GPU, so I implemented this on [NVWulf cluster](https://rci.stonybrook.edu/HPC/faqs/getting-started-nvwulf).
 Attached the slurm job script and changes I made in demo_panst3r.py in the repo.

 ## Implementation steps:
-1. Create conda env before installing the model
+1. Create conda env with python3.11 before installing the model
 2. Follow the steps in [https://github.com/naver/panst3r/tree/main#installation](https://github.com/naver/panst3r/tree/main#installation) to install panst3r model.
 3. Replace panst3r/tools/demo_panst3r.py with the script attached in the repo.
 4. Run the slurm script.